dkz2r/latex-novice-academic-publishing/episodes/10-cross-references.md

 The `\ref{}` command is correctly written, but the `\ref{}` command only returns the number of the label it is referring to.
 In this case, it will return the number of the table, not the name of the table.
-To fix this, you can write "As shown in Table \ref{tab:findings}..."
+To fix this, you can write "As shown in Table &#92;ref&lcub;tab:findings&rcub;..."

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::